Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Mole King's Brides.md

 *Location: Fortress (motivation: to keep intruders out)*

-A tightly woven stand of fir, juniper, and pines which fight against intruders with undead hands (1-harm, reduces armour by 1.)
+A tightly woven stand of fir, juniper, and pines which fight against intruders with undead hands (1-[[harm]], reduces [[armour]] by 1.)
 The central grove is located on a butte that drops off into Lake Mansi.

 # The Groundskeepers, Park Ranger Cult